ghayth82/aws-powershell-transcribe2srt/README.md

-# aws-transcribe2srt - A Media File to SRT Converter
+# aws-powershell-transcribe2srt - A Media File to SRT Converter
-This projects demonstrates the use of the AWS Transcribe service to create an SRT (subtitle) file from a media file.
+This projects demonstrates the use of the AWS Transcribe service and PowerShell to create an SRT (subtitle) file from a media file.

 Makes use of: